Skumarr53/Planet-Amazon-Kaggle/readme.md

-##  Multi-label prediction with Planet Amazon dataset
+##  Planet Amazon - Multi-label classification

 ### Problem statement:

 This is the competation hosted in [**Kaggle**](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space).
 Forests are increasingly subjected to deforestation and degradation contributing to reduced biodiversity, habitat loss, climate change and other devastating effects with *Amazon* holding the largest share.
 Information about the location of deforestation and human encroachment on forests can help governments and local stakeholders respond more quickly and effectively.

 The objetive here is to use Machine Learning teqhniques to label satellite image with atmospheric conditions and various classes of land cover/land use.
-Hence, this is the *Multi-label prediction* problem
+Hence, this is the *Multi-label classification* problem

 ### Data set description